bump-sh/docs/src/_help/specification-support/extensions.md

 This custom property allows you to identify some components of your documentation as beta.
 Find out more in our [dedicated section](/help/specification-support/doc-beta).

+## Get feedback from users (`x-feedbackLink`)

+This custom property allows you to add a button to your documentation that enables you to collect feedback from your users.
+Find out more in our [dedicated section](/help/publish-documentation/feedback).